edugonzaloalmorox/dataquest-datascience/Working with data sources/Notes.md

 # Introduction to Databases

--Working with `.csv` files is important when.
+- Working with `.csv` files is important when.

         - Data fits in memory.